Dampf-Bahn-Club Sprockhövel

-The Dampf-Bahn-Club Sprockhövel operates since 2004 passenger transport on their ridable miniature railway with 127 mm (5 inches) and 184 mm (7¼ inches) gauge in Sprockhövel-Haßlinghausen in North Rhine Westphalia, Germany.
+The Dampf-Bahn-Club Sprockhövel has operated passenger transport on their ridable miniature railway with 127 mm (5 inches) and 184 mm (7¼ inches) gauge in Sprockhövel-Haßlinghausen in North Rhine Westphalia, Germany since 2004.

 Location

 The rail track is located in the immediate vicinity of the former railway line Schee-Silschede, which is now used as a bicycle trail and is part of the Von-Ruhr-zur-Ruhr-Radweg.

 Route

 The route, which runs in two partly winding circles over an area of about one hectare, is about 400 m long.
 The tracks are laid on a concrete foundation with a camber in the bends.

 This is a complex construction, which is rare in garden railways, as the tracks are usually laid as in the raw-model in a ballast bed.
 With financial support from a local foundation, the association succeeded in 2017 to build a steel bridge, which is also used as a track underpass.

-The club regularly organizes public driving days between April and September, which attracts mainly local families for leisure activities.
+The club regularly organizes public railway trips between April and September, which attracts mainly local families for leisure activities.